 P.S.
 If you missed my last post, you can check it out here.

 P.P.S.
-If you think this Chanterelle Mushroom Crostini with Ricotta, Thyme and Honey will make your belly happy too, please be sure to hit that little Pin button down below.
+If you think this Chanterelle Mushroom Crostini with Ricotta, Thyme and Honey will make your belly happy too, please be sure to hit that little Pin button.
 Many thanks, you guys!
 XO